-Many structures have flat roofs, particularly larger commercial buildings.
+If you look across the Salt Lake Valley, you’ll notice many structures, particularly larger commercial buildings, have flat roofs.
 We’re discussing which kind of roof is best, how long a flat roof should last, and the pros and cons of flat roofing.
 Understanding how flat roofs work and the materials used to construct them can help you care for and maintain the roof on your structure.

 Flat Roofing Materials